beluganos/beluganos/doc/configure-netconf.md

-# Configure by NETCONF
+# Configure guide (NETCONF)

+Beluganos supports **NETCONF** over SSH to configure.

 ## Pre-requirements
+- The installation is required in advance.
+Please refer [install.md](install.md) before proceeding.
+- The setup of Beluganos is required in advance.
+Please refer [setup.md](setup.md) before proceeding.
+- In case you will use OpenNSL or OF-DPA:
-- Please refer [install-guide.md](install-guide.md) and [setup-guide.md](setup-guide.md) before proceeding.
+	- The installation of OpenNetworkLinux for your white-box switches is required in advance.
+Please refer [setup-hardware.md](setup-hardware.md) before proceeding.
-	- In setup, you may specify switch name and `dp_id`.
-In this documents, the sample file's value (`name: sample_sw`, `dp_id: 153`) is assumed.
-If you changed this value, please change to match it.
+	- The setup for ASIC API is required in advance.
+Please refer [setup-onsl.md](setup-onsl.md) or [setup-ofdpa.md](setup-ofdpa.md).

-## Step 1.
-Prepare for launch
+### Step 1.
+First setup for NETCONF

+Even if you will NOT use ansible to configure router settings, the initial settings require ansible.

-### 1-1. playbooks
+### 1-1. prepare playbooks

-You have to execute minimum playbooks even if you configure only by NETCONF before configuring.

 ```
 $ cd ~/beluganos/etc/playbooks